Online Learnability of Chain-of-Thought Verifiers: Soundness and Completeness Trade-offs: Introduction

-We build on the framework of \cite{balcan2025learning} and study chain-of-thought verification in an online learning setting.
-Concretely, \begin{enumerate} \item We study the trade-off between \emph{soundness} (false-positive) and \emph{completeness} (false-negative) mistakes in online chain-of-thought verification.
-We introduce two natural models that interpolate between learning a perfectly sound verifier and allowing both kinds of mistakes: \begin{enumerate} \item Verification with a budget: given a budget for soundness mistakes, the goal is to minimize the number of completeness mistakes while adhering to this budget.
-We introduce a novel combinatorial measure, the \emph{SC-Littlestone dimension}, which we show characterizes the optimal mistake bound in this setting.
-We prove matching upper and lower bounds. \item Verification with linear cost objective: the goal is to minimize a linear combination of costs associated with soundness and completeness mistakes.
-We introduce the {\it WSC-Littlestone dimension}, a novel measure which completely characterizes the optimal total cost in this setting.\footnote{In the appendix, we also study a variant that accounts for a separate cost for ``location" mistakes (where the verifier correctly flags a wrong proof, but does not correctly identify the first faulty step).} \end{enumerate} Our main technical insight here is an equivalence between two natural verification models--- \emph{chain-of-thought verification}, where the learner must provide the location of the first faulty reasoning step and \emph{prefix verification}, where the learner must only check the correctness of the last step in the prefix of a reasoning trace.
-This two-way reduction allows us to analyze the simpler prefix verification setting while ensuring that the tight bounds we provide directly apply to chain-of-thought verification as well. \item We show how online verifiers with given soundness and completeness mistake bounds can be used to boost a prover's performance guarantees.
-Given a weak prover that only generates correct proofs with a small probability and access to a labeling oracle, we show how to learn online verifiers that can substantially boost the accuracy of the prover.
-Our result builds on and extends Littlestone's mistake-bound-to-PAC argument~\citep{littlestone:1989} to our setting, where samples are drawn from the stochastic process induced by the dynamic interaction between the prover and verifier.
-Our algorithm uses a verifier to combine proof strategies from multiple provers, enabling the generation of solutions for potentially completely new problems.
-We further show how the error and abstention rates of the verifier-assisted prover can be bounded in terms of the soundness and completeness mistake bounds of the verifier.
-In particular, the rate of incorrect proof generation is governed by the verifier's soundness, justifying stronger emphasis on limiting soundness mistakes. \end{enumerate}
+In our work, we analyze the interaction between verifiers and reasoning systems, showing that even when the underlying generator produces correct reasoning only with small probability, a learned verifier can be used to \emph{exponentially} amplify its reliability—yielding quantifiable and substantially stronger correctness guarantees across a broader class of problems.
+Our result builds on and extends Littlestone's mistake-bound-to-PAC argument~\citep{littlestone:1989} to our setting, where samples are drawn from the stochastic process induced by the dynamic interaction between the generator and verifier.
+Our algorithm uses a verifier to combine proof strategies from multiple generators, enabling the generation of solutions for potentially completely new problems.
+We further show how the error and abstention rates of the verifier-assisted generator can be bounded in terms of the soundness and completeness mistake bounds of the verifier.
+In particular, the rate of incorrect proof generation is governed by the verifier's soundness, justifying stronger emphasis on limiting soundness mistakes.